thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 == Changelog ==

+= 2.1 =
+* Updated the language around the progressive (incremental) fee option for clarity.

 = 2.0 =
 * Updated the package name.
 * Added the progressive fee feature, which gives users the option to apply the tiered shipping fee as either a flat or progressive fee.